-• Remotely defining the settings from the XT Series web interface (see Accessing XT Series Web Interface on page 51).
+• Remotely defining the settings from the XT Series web interface (see Accessing XT Series Web Interface on page 62).

-Your administrator may define some settings remotely, such as for the network or gatekeeper (see Configuring Network Settings on page 109 for details).
+Your administrator may define some settings remotely, such as for the network or gatekeeper (see Configuring Network Settings on page 117 for details).
 The quick setup is available from the web interface if you have not already completed the procedure from the endpoint.

-If the monitor you are using requires adjustment, you cannot remotely set the image on the monitor; this must be done from the endpoint itself.
+You cannot remotely set the image on the monitor; this must be done from the endpoint itself.